Progressive Insurance Foundation

 • Focus on highway safety and automotive-related initiatives aligns with the foundation's primary strategic grantmaking

-• Organizations should not expect to access this funding stream without prior relationship or invitation from Progressive leadership
+• Organisations should not expect to access this funding stream without prior relationship or invitation from Progressive leadership

 Key Takeaways for Grant Writers

-• No Public Grant Applications: The Progressive Insurance Foundation does not accept unsolicited grant proposals from nonprofits and operates primarily through trustee-selected strategic partnerships and employee-directed giving
+• No Public Grant Applications: The Progressive Insurance Foundation does not accept unsolicited grant proposals from non-profit organisations and operates primarily through trustee-selected strategic partnerships and employee-directed giving

-• Employee Connection is Key: The only realistic pathway for most nonprofits is to be nominated by a Progressive employee through the "Name Your Cause" program ($100 donations)
+• Employee Connection is Key: The only realistic pathway for most non-profit organisations is to be nominated by a Progressive employee through the "Name Your Cause" programme ($100 donations)

 • Strategic Grants are Pre-Selected: Large grants go to pre-determined partners like the Insurance Institute for Highway Safety; these are not available through application